-Hosting an IPFA Event
+Host an IPFA Activity

-Whilst hosting is a great opportunity to enhance an organisations name within the industry, we request that hosts keep in mind that this is an IPFA event and must appeal to all our members, including the host’s competitors.
-We therefore ask member hosts to follow the guidelines set out below and adhere to IPFA policy, where stated.
+Whilst hosting is a great opportunity to enhance an organisations name within the industry, we request that hosts keep in mind that this is an IPFA event and must appeal to all of our members, including the host’s competitors.
+Therefore the agenda should not appear to be ‘host-heavy’.

 Host guest list

 At the start of hosting discussions, we request that all hosts provide IPFA with a list of potential invitees (organisation names only) so their membership status can be assessed.
 Non-members who have spoken and attended events continuously without joining will be asked to pay a delegate fee or join the association.

 Members: any employee of a member company can register to attend a briefing should their membership cover the region in which the event will take place.

 Non-Members: a free taster session is offered to any organisation who is not a member and has not attended an IPFA session in that region.
 A non-member that has attended an IPFA session previously or has declined membership must join IPFA or pay a delegate fee to attend.

 Media: The hosts must confirm with the speakers if they are happy for any recognised business trade press to attend.
 IPFA events are held under Chatham House Rule.
 The host must explain this at the start of each event.

 Recruitment Companies: Due to IPFA policy we do not allow recruitment companies to attend IPFA briefings.

 We ask the host to provide a proposed agenda, including potential speaker / organisation names.
 It should feature a balanced perspective from a cross-section of industry representatives and not be ‘host-heavy’.
 This proposed agenda is then sent to the relevant branch council for their feedback and suggestions.
 The proposed agenda must not be confirmed until after it has been approved by the council.
 Ideally, we aim for speakers to be confirmed at least one month prior to the briefing.